Selje Municipality: Geography

-Selje is located in the northwesternmost part of Sogn og Fjordane county, in the Nordfjord region.
-It includes the Stad peninsula and the islands of Barmøya, Venøya, and Selja.
-Selje is surrounded by water on three sides.
-The Sildagapet bay on the west, the North Sea to the north, and the Vanylvsfjorden to the northeast.
-Selje municipality is bordered to the south and west by Vågsøy Municipality and to the east by Vanylven and Sande municipalities (in Møre og Romsdal county).
+Selje Municipality was located in the northwesternmost part of Sogn og Fjordane county, in the Nordfjord region.
+It included the Stad peninsula and the islands of Barmøya, Venøya, and Selja.
+Selje Municipality was surrounded by water on three sides: the Sildagapet bay on the west, the North Sea to the north, and the Vanylvsfjorden to the northeast.
+The highest point in the municipality was the 774.6 m tall mountain Kvamfjellet.

+Selje Municipality was bordered to the south and west by Vågsøy Municipality and to the east by Vanylven Municipality and Sande Municipality (both in Møre og Romsdal county).

 Economy

-The main industries in the municipality of Selje have been fishing and farming.
-These industries are still present in Selje, with the addition of new industries such as fish breeding, boat building, ready-made clothing manufacturing, and service industries.
-The Skorge Hydroelectric Power Station is located in the municipality.
+Historically, the main industries in Selje Municipality were fishing and farming.
+These industries were present in Selje throughout its existence, with the addition of new industries such as fish breeding, boat building, ready-made clothing manufacturing, and service industries.
+The Skorge Hydroelectric Power Station was located in the municipality.

-Villages and neighborhoods

-Villages and neighborhoods in the municipality include Barmen, Ervik, Flatraket, Hoddevik, Hoddevika, Håvik, and Leikanger.

 Attractions

 Selja

-On the island of Selja, a 15-minute boat trip from the village of Selje, lie the ruins of the Selje Abbey, its tower still intact.
+On the island of Selja, a 15-minute boat trip from the village of Selje, lie the ruins of the Selja Abbey, its tower still intact.
 The abbey was built by Benedictine monks early in the 12th century in honour of St. Sunniva.
 The legend of St. Sunniva who was martyred here lives on.
 Norway has two male saints (St. Olav and St. Hallvard) and one female one, St. Sunniva, the guardian saint of Western Norway.
 According to legend, Sunniva, daughter of an Irish king, fled when her country was conquered by heathens and the new king wanted to marry her.
 She came ashore on the island of Selja.
 The St. Sunniva cave where Sunniva is said to have died is a large cavern containing remains of walls and traces of the first church dedicated to the Archangel Michael.

 The island of Selja is also home to the following sites: